googleapis/google-cloud-cpp/google/cloud/kms/README.md

 :construction:

-This directory contains an idiomatic C++ client library for [Cloud Key Management Service (KMS) API][cloud-service-docs], a service that Manages keys and performs cryptographic operations in a central cloud service, for direct use by other cloud resources and applications.
+This directory contains an idiomatic C++ client library for [Cloud Key Management Service (KMS)][cloud-service-docs], a service that manages keys and performs cryptographic operations in a central cloud service, for direct use by other cloud resources and applications.

 This library is **experimental**.
 Its APIS are subject to change without notice.